 Notes

-The BY procedure is particularly recommended when: - P-values exhibit positive dependence - Spatial or temporal correlation is present - Conservative FDR control is required - The exact dependence structure is unknown
+The BY procedure is particularly recommended when: - P-values exhibit positive dependence - Spatial or temporal correlation is present - A conservative BY-style within-batch correction is required - The exact dependence structure is unknown

 Trade-off: Enhanced robustness comes at the cost of reduced power compared to the standard Benjamini-Hochberg procedure.